ktorio/ktor-documentation/topics/basic.md

    ```
    {src="snippets/auth-basic-hash-table/src/main/kotlin/com/example/Application.kt" lines="10-16"}

-1. Inside the `validate` function, call the [authenticate](https://api.ktor.io/%ktor_version%/io.ktor.auth/-user-hashed-table-auth/authenticate.html) function exposed by `UserHashedTableAuth` to authenticate a user and return an instance of `UserIdPrincipal` if the credentials are valid:
+1. Inside the `validate` function, call the [UserHashedTableAuth.authenticate](https://api.ktor.io/ktor-features/ktor-auth/ktor-auth/io.ktor.auth/-user-hashed-table-auth/authenticate.html) function to authenticate a user and return an instance of `UserIdPrincipal` if the credentials are valid:

    ```kotlin
    ```